What Is A Petrol Engine, Its Application, Parts and How it Works?

 A petrol engine is a type of internal combustion engine with spark ignition (spark plug), which uses petrol and similar volatile fuels to run the engine.

-A two-stroke petrol engine is a type of internal combustion engine that completes a power cycle with two strokes of the piston during only one crankshaft revolution using petrol/air mixture.
+A two-stroke petrol engine is a type of internal combustion engine that completes a power cycle with two strokes of the piston during only one crankshaft revolution using a petrol/air mixture.

-This is in contrast to a four-stroke petrol engine that requires four strokes of the piston to complete a power cycle during two crankshaft revolutions.
+This approach is in contrast to a four-stroke petrol engine that requires four strokes of the piston to complete a power cycle during two crankshaft revolutions.

 Well, the process differs in a small engine where the cost or complications of electronics do not suit the engine’s efficiency.